 Model system

-Drosophila melanogaster flies have been trapped in different locations (Arabia, Bolivia, China (Canton), France (Sainte-Foy-lès-Lyon), Republic of the Congo - RC (Brazzaville), and USA (Seattle)).
+Drosophila melanogaster flies have been trapped in different locations (Arabia, Bolivia, China (Canton), Republic of the Congo - RC (Brazzaville), USA (Seattle) (Viera et al., 1999) and France (Sainte-Foy-lès-Lyon)).
 These populations have been maintained in the laboratory by regular sib mating for at least 10 years and are considered as genetically homogeneous.
 In the following experiments, we used these 6 inbred lines (Wolbachia-free) plus the w1118 line, infected either by the Wolbachia strain wMelPop (provided by Scott O’Neill (Monash University, Australia)) or by the strain wMelCS (provided by J. Martinez/F. Jiggins, Cambridge University, UK).

 Rearing and collection

-Flies were maintained under 12-hour day/night cycles at constant temperature and hygrometry (25°C and 60% relative humidity), and reared on rich medium (for 1 L of medium: 73.3 g of Gaude flour, 76.7 g of inactive brewer's yeast, 8.89 g of agar-agar powder, 4 g of Tegosept - Nipagine, 0.4 L of distilled water and 55.5 mL of 95% ethanol).
-For the sampling, we controlled the larval competition by depositing 100 Drosophila eggs on a rich medium pellet (1 mL) placed in a tube of agarose medium.
+Flies were maintained under 12-hour day/night cycles at constant temperature and hygrometry (25°C and 60% relative humidity) and reared on rich medium (for 1 L of medium: 73.3 g of Gaude flour, 76.7 g of inactive brewer's yeast, 8.89 g of agar-agar powder, 4 g of Tegosept - Nipagine, 0.4 L of distilled water and 55.5 mL of 95% ethanol).
+With the exception of introgression experiments (see below), each new generation was established by tube transfer of approximately 80 randomly selected 4/5-day old individuals, to ensure full fertility of the flies.
+To control larval competition prior to sampling for infection patterns, we pooled about 80 flies in egg-laying cages and transferred 100 eggs laid by 4/5-day old females onto a rich medium pellet (1 mL) placed in a tube of agarose medium.
 After hatching, flies were transferred on an agarose medium supplemented with sugar (10 %) and were collected after 7 days to be frozen and stored at -20°C.

 Wolbachia introgression within various host genetic backgrounds

-As Wolbachia is a maternally-transmitted bacterial symbiont, introgression of the infection in a previously uninfected line relies on crosses of uninfected males from this line with females of a Wolbachia-infected line.
 The symbiotic introgression method allows to transmit symbionts from a donor line to a recipient line while conserving most of the genetic background of the recipient line.
-This method consists in making a first cross between Wolbachia-infected females (here, n = 20) from the donor line with Wolbachia-uninfected males (here, n= 10) from the recipient line.
+As Wolbachia is a maternally transmitted bacterial symbiont, this method consists here in making a first cross between Wolbachia-infected females (here, n = 20) from the donor line with Wolbachia-uninfected males (here, n= 10) from the recipient line.
 Then, the F1 progeny of this previous cross carries the Wolbachia symbionts from the donor line and shares half of its genetic background between the donor and the recipient lines.
-Two additional backcrosses between females from the F1 (and then F2) progeny and males of the recipient lines are necessary to restore at the F3 generation 87.5 % of the genetic background of the recipient line (Figure 1).
+Two additional backcrosses between females (n =20) from the F1 (and then F2) progeny and males (n = 10) from the recipient lines are necessary to restore at the F3 generation 87.5 % of the genetic background of the recipient line (Figure 1).